voxel51/fiftyone/docs/source/user_guide/dataset_creation/datasets.rst

         # Print the first few samples in the dataset
         fiftyone datasets head $NAME

-Or, for example, you can create a FiftyOne dataset from a glob pattern of DICOM files or the path to a DICOMDIR file as follows:
+You can create a FiftyOne dataset from a glob pattern of DICOM files or the path to a DICOMDIR file as follows:

 .. tabs::